-- Students submit the Midterm Evaluation. - Students upload work to their Project Sites for the Midterm Work Share. - Two weeks before residency, Thesis Projects and Bibliographies are due.
+- Students submit the Midterm Evaluation. - Students upload work to their Project Sites for the Midterm Work Share. - At mid-term students are assigned by the Program to small Work Share group and provide critical feedback to other members of the group via the Film Commons site. - Two weeks before residency, Thesis Projects and Bibliographies are due.
 See the Thesis Review Process and Thesis Review Criteria documents on the Film Commons for detailed information. - Approximately one week before the 5th residency, students submit the End of Semester Reflection (Parts I & II), and an Advisor Evaluation.